awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
 To do so, complete the same steps as with any other DB instance modification\.
 + **db\.r6i** – Instance classes that are ideal for running memory\-intensive workloads\.
 + **db\.r5** – Instance classes optimized for memory\-intensive applications\.
 These offer improved networking performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
++ **db\.r4** – These instance classes are no longer supported for Aurora PostgreSQL\.
+If your Aurora PostgreSQL DB cluster currently uses a db\.r4 instance class, you should modify it to use **db\.r5** instead\.
+You can't upgrade your Aurora PostgreSQL version to a new release if your cluster uses a db\.r4 instance class\.
 + **db\.r3** – Instance classes that provide memory optimization\.

   Amazon Aurora has started the the end\-of\-life process for db\.r3 DB instance classes using the following schedule, which includes upgrade recommendations\.
-For all Aurora MySQL DB clusters that use db\.r3 DB instance classes, we recommend that you upgrade to a db\.r5 DB instance as soon as possible\.
+For all Aurora MySQL DB clusters that use db\.r3 DB instance classes, we recommend that you upgrade to a db\.r5 DB instance class as soon as possible\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html)

 The following are the burstable\-performance DB instance types available: